 2. Apple cinnamon chips

-Apple and cinnamon it's like movies and popcorn.
+Apple and cinnamon is like movies and popcorn.
 They always go together.
 Always.
 Together.
-If you like crispy stuff, you should definitely give this snack a try.
+If you like crispy snacks, you should definitely give this one a try.

 3 large apples

 4-5 tbsp cinnamon

 2. Wash and slice 3 large apples to slices no more than 0.5cm thick.

 3. Place the slices in single layer on the baking tray.
 Be careful not to overlap them.
 Sprinkle some cinnamon on top and put them back in the oven.